 Continue reading “Life inside the walls.”

 We were told that the Kotor Winter “Karneval” has been celebrated now for over a century.
-It’s celebrated each year during the last week of February.
+It is celebrated at the same time each year each year in February.
 The festivities include a masquerade ball, concerts, children’s activities, a parade, traditional costumes and tastings of local cuisine.

 Continue reading “Winter “Karneval”.”

-It happens to all of us, those awesome master plans made over a glass of wine.
-Some of them materialize, while others are just all talk and never really go anywhere.
+It happens to all of us, those awesome master plans we make over a glass of wine.
+Some of them materialize while others are just all talk and never really go anywhere.